selendra/selendra-wiki/docs/general/faq.md

 ### What is the block time of the Relay Chain?

-Both the Kusama and Polkadot networks are currently operating at a rate of one block every six seconds.
+Selendra networks are currently operating at a rate of one block every six seconds.

 This may be changed in the future.
 It may go as low as two to three seconds after optimizations, or potentially increase in order to handle the capacity of the parachain networking in a live environment.

-### Does Polkadot have smart contracts?
+### Does Selendra have smart contracts?

 No - and yes.
 The Selendra Relay Chain does not implement smart contracts natively.
-The reason for not having smart contracts on the Relay Chain is part of the design philosophy for Polkadot that dictates that the Relay Chain should be the minimal logic required to accomplish its job.
+The reason for not having smart contracts on the Relay Chain is part of the design philosophy for Selendra that dictates that the Relay Chain should be the minimal logic required to accomplish its job.

-However, Polkadot will be a platform for other chains that _do_ implement smart contracts.
-It's possible for parachains to enable smart contract functionality and then benefit from the security and interoperability features of Polkadot.
-Additionally, existing smart contract chains can connect to Polkadot as a parachain, or via a bridge.
+However, Selendra will be a platform for other chains that _do_ implement smart contracts.
+It's possible for parachains to enable smart contract functionality and then benefit from the security and interoperability features of Selendra.
+Additionally, existing smart contract chains can connect to Selendra as a parachain, or via a bridge.

 While the Selendra Relay Chain does not implement smart contracts directly, undoubtedly there will be parachains that do.
-So it's better to say that the Polkadot _ecosystem_ has smart contracts versus "Polkadot has smart contracts."
+So it's better to say that the Selendra _ecosystem_ has smart contracts versus "Selendra has smart contracts."

-### How will the Selendra Relay Chain connect to external chains in the ecosystem?

-One of the cornerstone interoperability technologies being researched and developed for deployment on Polkadot is cross-chain bridges.
-Bridges come in a variety of flavors with varying levels of trust associated with them.
-Polkadot is predominantly researching the trust-minimized flavor that imposes economic costs on the operators of the bridge, and therefore makes it economically secure.
-Bridge efforts are being worked on in concert with other projects in the ecosystem.
-Eventually, there will be bridges between Polkadot and most of the other major chains.
+[Indranet](https://github.com/selendra/indranet) is a parachain that focus on smart contract for Selendra.

 ### What is the inflation rate of the SEL?